-Instruction focuses on advanced applications of Adobe Photoshop and Illustrator to develop color palettes, story boards, marketing images, textile designs, and accurate technical drawings which can be integrated into professional design presentations.
+Instruction focuses on industry applications of Adobe Photoshop and Illustrator to develop color palettes, story boards, marketing images, textile designs, and accurate technical drawings for integration into professional digital design presentations.
 Evaluation is based on CAD proficiency as well as design and layout effectiveness.
-Prerequisite: GRD 232 Technology Principles or consent of instructor based on previous Adobe experience.
+Prerequisites: FSH 220 Fashion Art and GRD 232 Adobe Photoshop and Illustrator or consent of instructor based on previous Adobe experience.
 Fee.

-FSH 220 Fashion Illustration I
+FSH 220 Fashion Art